prometheusresearch/baseline-codebase/src/rex.assessment_import/test/test_ctl.rst

     >>> from rex.ctl import ctl

-assessment-export-template
+assessment-template-export
 ==========================

-The ``assessment-export-template`` command will export the Common Instrument Definition JSON from an InstrumentVersion in the project data store to CSV files::
+The ``assessment-template-export`` command will export the Common Instrument Definition JSON from an InstrumentVersion in the project data store to CSV files::

-    >>> ctl('help assessment-export-template')
+    >>> ctl('help assessment-template-export')
-    ASSESSMENT-EXPORT-TEMPLATE - exports an InstrumentVersion from the datastore
+    ASSESSMENT-TEMPLATE-EXPORT - exports an InstrumentVersion from the datastore
-    Usage: rex assessment-export-template [<project>] <instrument-uid>
+    Usage: rex assessment-template-export [<project>] <instrument-uid>
     <BLANKLINE>
-    The assessment-export-template task will export an InstrumentVersion from a project's data store and save generated output as a bunch of csv files.
+    The assessment-template-export task will export an InstrumentVersion from a project's data store and save generated output as a bunch of csv files.
     <BLANKLINE>
     The instrument-uid argument is the UID of the desired Instrument in